The Best Sad Monologues for Auditions

 1. “Buffy the Vampire Slayer” by Joss Whedon: Anya’s breakdown

 In the wake of Buffy’s mother’s death, Anya—a human who became a demon and then became a human again—has a lot of questions.
 When Willow asks her to be quiet, Anya breaks down, unable to come to terms with death and how the human condition works.
+This is an excellent sad monologue that shows how the character swings wildly between grief and bewilderment, offering actors the opportunity to showcase depth.
+Given its brevity, this sad monologue is a great option for prepared, open, and video auditions.

 ANYA

 But I don’t understand!
 I don’t understand how this all happens.
 How we go through this.
-I mean, I knew her, and then she’s… there’s just a body, and I don’t understand why she just can’t get back in it and not be dead anymore!
+I mean, I knew her, and then she’s…there’s just a body, and I don’t understand why she just can’t get back in it and not be dead anymore!
 It’s stupid!
 It’s mortal and stupid!
-And… and Xander’s crying and not talking, and I was having fruit punch, and I thought, well Joyce will never have any more fruit punch, ever, and she’ll never have eggs, or yawn or brush her hair, not ever, and no one will explain to me why.
+And…and Xander’s crying and not talking, and I was having fruit punch, and I thought, Well, Joyce will never have any more fruit punch, ever, and she’ll never have eggs, or yawn, or brush her hair, not ever, and no one will explain to me why.

 2. “One-Way Conversation” by Joseph Arnone: Bella’s truth